-The Hospitality and Tourism Management Program is a nationally recognized program developed by industry experts and members of the American Hotel & Lodging Association that offers the Certified Hospitality and Tourism Management Professional credential.
+The Hospitality and Tourism Management pathway is nationally recognized and developed by industry experts, including members of the American Hotel, Lodging Association, which offer the Certified Hospitality and Tourism Management Professional credential.
 Students enrolled in the program build business and management skills related to the lodging and tourism industry.
 Course fees may apply.